tulerfeng/PlanKD/README.md

 ### Trained Weights

 We also provide the trained student model weights by PlanKD for direct evaluation,  which could be downloaded at [here](https://drive.google.com/file/d/1ls4I5XEEDEWRmuAEfvpQXCSwszlg-UxJ/view?usp=sharing).
+For the evaluation of TCP models, please refer to the related code in [TCP](https://github.com/OpenDriveLab/TCP) since its agent config is different from InterFuser.